aerostack2/aerostack2.github.io/_sources/_14_projects/_gsoc/index.rst.txt

 provide a structured way to manage the state of a node, allowing better control over initialization, execution, and shutdown processes.

-The work will involve refac`oring the current nodes to adopt the managed lifecycle model, implementing state transitions to optimize resource usage, and ensuring seamless integration with existing aerostack2 components.
+The work will involve refactoring the current nodes to adopt the managed lifecycle model, implementing state transitions to optimize resource usage, and ensuring seamless integration with existing aerostack2 components.
 Additionally, performance evaluations will be conducted to validate the benefits of this migration.